ryantd42/NY-Legislative-Git/2023/S6712A-2023/bill.md

  and
   (g) five individuals shall be appointed by the governor, one  of  whom shall be a member of a school board in a New York state school district;
- one  of whom shall be a representative of the business community; one of whom shall be a representative of an  education  advocacy  organization;
- one  of  whom  shall be a faculty member of a university in the state of New York; and one of whom shall be appointed upon the recommendation  of the chancellor of the city school district of the city of New York.
+ one of whom shall be a career and technology representative; one of whom shall  be a representative of an education advocacy organization; one of whom shall be a faculty member of a university in the state of New  York with expertise in educational equity and school finance; and one of whom shall be appointed upon the recommendation of the chancellor of the city school district of the city of New York.
   2. The  appointed members shall serve for staggered three-year terms.
- The members of the commission shall include at least two persons who are parents of public school students, one person with  expertise  regarding the  educational  needs  of  students with disabilities, one person with expertise regarding English  language  learners,  and  one  person  with expertise about the needs of students living in poverty.
+ The members of the commission shall include at least two persons who are parents of public school students, in addition to the parents of  public school  students appointed by the speaker of the assembly and the tempo- rary president of the senate, one person with  expertise  regarding  the educational  needs of students with disabilities, one person with exper- tise regarding English language learners, and one person with  expertise about the needs of students living in poverty.
   § 3.
 Operations of the commission.
 1. The commission shall be governed by  a  majority  vote, and shall annually elect a member to serve as its chairperson.
 A majority of the members of the commission  constitutes  a